 How Do I Pack Lamps?

-So that lamps can be packed well, try to dismantle them down to their smallest parts.
+To pack lamps well, try dismantling them down to their smallest parts first.

 Wrap them tightly, then pad extra space within boxes to prevent damage.
 After all, you’ll need working lights in your new place, right?